NBISweden/data-submission-documentation/ENA/SOP/register_umbrella_project.md

 * When expanded, click on the `Try it out` button, enter the project accession number in the 'ids' field, and then click on the blue `Execute` bar.
 * Scroll down to the response body, therein one will see what metadata has been registered with the umbrella project.
 It is also possible to download the xml.

 **Note:** The child projects that have been added will not be shown.
+It is currently not possible to check this, only ENA helpdesk can.